Krystal de Ramos

-Krystal Victoria Requejo de Ramos (born 16 March 1997) is an American-born Filipino footballer who has played for the Philippines women's national football team.
+Krystal Victoria Requejo de Ramos (born 16 March 1997) is a professional footballer who played as a midfielder.
+Born in the United States, she represented the Philippines at international level.

 Early life and education

 De Ramos was born on March 16, 1997 to Ryan and Marian de Ramos, who are both Filipinos who emigrated to the United States.
 She studied at Los Alamitos High School where she was a three-year letterwinner in soccer.
-She is now pursuing a college degree in mass communications at Portland State University.
+In 2019, she completed her Bachelor's degree in mass communications at Portland State University.

 Career

 High school and youth club

 De Ramos was part of the women's soccer team of Los Alamitos High School.
 She helped the team win the Sunset League title in 2013 and the President's Cup in 2014.
 She captained her high school team from 2014-2015.
 During her senior year, she was recognized as her team's offensive MVP and named as part of the Press-Telegram Dream Team second team.

 De Ramos started playing association football at the club level in 2010.
 She first played for Downtown Las Vegas Soccer Club.
 She ended her stint with the Las Vegas club in 2011 and started playing for West Coast FC EGSL within the same year until 2015.
 She also played for West Coast FC ECNL from 2014 to 2015.